Vitoumeng/kilo-health-system/README.md

 - **Topic Management**: Users can view, add, edit, and delete topics.
 - **User Management**: Users can view, add, edit, and delete other users.
 - **Role Management**: Users can view, add, and edit role permissions.
+- **Permissions**: Users need to have specific permissions to access and manage different modules.

 ## Getting Started